Bellevue-based rocket champions finish second at Farnborough’s international competition

 It was Japan’s first win at Farnborough’s annual rocketry competition, and also the first time the International Rocketry Challenge title was won by an all-girls team.

-The launch, as always, was short lived and full of anticipation for the young rocketeers on the ground.
-As the rocket’s flight took course under a mostly overcast sky, the team scanned for it among the clouds in an effort to analyze its trajectory, before it parachuted back to Earth after less than 45 seconds in the air.
+The launch, as always, was short-lived and full of anticipation for the young rocketeers on the ground.
+As the rocket’s flight took place under a mostly overcast sky, the team scanned for it among the clouds in an effort to analyze its trajectory, before it parachuted back to Earth after less than 45 seconds in the air.

 In a video of the launch posted on Instagram, an unidentified team member can be heard anxiously asking: “Where is it?
-Where is it?” as the rocket shot into the clouds, and then, “Oh no!
+Where is it?” as the rocket shoots into the clouds, and then, “Oh no!
 I think it’s low!
 It’s really low!”

 The groups were tasked with launching rockets that could reach 835 feet — a couple of hundred feet higher than the top of the Space Needle — and safely parachute a payload of two chicken eggs back to the ground.